-Optimizing battery life helps you get the most out of battery operation, prolonging the charge/recharge cycle and improving recharging efficiency.
+Optimizing battery life helps you get the most out of battery operation. prolonging the charge/recharge cycle and improving recharging efficiency.
 You are advised to follow the suggestions set out below:

-- Purchase an extra battery pack. - Use AC power whenever possible, reserving battery for mobile use. - Remove accessories that are not being used (e.g. a USB disk drive), as they can continue to draw power.

-- Store the battery pack in a cool, dry place.
+- Use AC power whenever possible, reserving battery for mobile use. - · Remove accessories that are not being used (e.g. a USB disk drive), as they can continue to draw power. - Store your PC in a cool, dry place.
 The recommended temperature is 10° C (50° F) to 30° C (86° F).
 Higher temperatures cause the battery to self-discharge faster. - Excessive recharging decreases the battery life. - Look after your AC adapter and battery.